 So what can you do to protect your financial data?
 First, find out whether your bank offers 2FA.
 If they do, take the added steps to enable it.
 And while you’re at it, we strongly advise our customers that, with a little effort, you can enable 2FA for all your cloud-based accounts that offer it, including Microsoft, Facebook, Twitter, Salesforce and Dropbox.
 These are just a few examples of the solutions that offer 2FA.

-You can find out which banks (and other cloud-based solutions) offer 2FA here.
+You can find out how safe your online bank account is by finding out which banks (and other cloud-based solutions) offer 2FA here.
 If your bank doesn’t offer 2FA, call them and ask them whether they have a plan to enable this security measure in the near future.
 If they don’t, you may want to find another bank.